OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 };
 ```

 This is our class definition!
 All the code inside defines what an object of `ServoMotor` would encompass.
-It's got attribles, and methods, and `public`s, and `private`s.
-One interesting thing about the class is that none of the attributes inside a class actually exist in memory.
+It's got attributes, methods, `public`'s, and `private`'s.
+One interesting thing about the class is that no attribute inside a class actually exist in memory.
 That is until we make an object out of it.

 >Most object oriented languages allow functions inside classes to be executed